New York says Trump should be found liable for fraud, even before a trial

 Trump, the Republican front-runner for the 2024 Republican presidential nomination, has denied wrongdoing in all of the cases, calling them part of a Democratic witch hunt against him.
 James is a Democrat.

-In Wednesday's filing, James said correcting Trump's suspect valuations would have reduced his net worth by 17% to 39% each year between 2011 and 2021.
+In her filing, James said correcting Trump's suspect valuations would have reduced his net worth by 17% to 39% each year between 2011 and 2021.

 The filing said Trump's reported net worth peaked at $6.1 billion in both 2018 and 2019, when he was U.S. president, but would have been no more than $4.2 billion had he arranged for "full blown professional appraisals" of his properties.